Frequently asked questions & answers

 Power is measured in watts W

-In boats and cars, ampere hours (Ah) are used to measure energy.
-To get it right, you need to know the voltage.
-A 75 Ah battery contains twice as much energy if it is at 24 V than 12 V.
+In boats and cars, ampere-hours (Ah) are used as a measure of energy.
+For this to be correct, the voltage must be known.
+A 75 Ah battery contains twice as much energy if it is at 24 V compared to 12 V.

-If you want a main switch, it is important that you choose one of high quality.
+If you want a main battery switch, it is important that you choose one of high quality.

-Our tip is to choose a switch from a well-known manufacturer.
+Our tip is that you choose a switch from a well-known manufacturer.

-Hella has a good model on the market in which both the switch and the key ring are made of metal.
-This reduces the risk that the switch cannot be switched off due to a melted key.
+There is a good model on the market where both the switch and the key-operated knob are made of metal.
+This reduces the risk that the switch cannot be turned off due to a melted key.

 The fridge has a built-in voltage monitor that switches off if the voltage is too low, often 10.5 V. This is to protect the compressor motor.